cakedoggg/haid-moderation-project/README.md

 # Moderation Project
 ### From Java to Swift

 For my moderation project, I decided to take **Lab 2: A Deck Class** from my Fall 2019 _Data Structures_ class and recreate it in Swift.
 I decided on Swift because it is the most recent language I have learned.
 In Fall of 2020, I participated in the class _Design of Programming Languages_, which culminated a final project where my lab partner and I created a scheme interpreter in Swift. **Lab 2: A Deck Class** helped form the basis of my understanding object-oriented programming, with an extended lab assignment that had us use a Fisher-Yates algorithm to shuffle the deck and simulate a game of blackjack.
-I recreated the card, deck, and hand in Swift, but thought to change up the game, so here I have a simulation of the card game Idiot.
+I recreated the card and deck in Swift, but thought to change up the game, so here I have a simulation of the card game Idiot.
 My implementation of Idiot is unique, so here I would like to specify my game rules.

 ### Idiot
 1. The purpose of this game is to lose all your cards by putting them on the Main Pile.